hamzammw2005-dotcom/Industrial_portfolio/README.md

 SIG                          :Signals                 :Passes signals between rings

-PLC                        PLC internal               Internal states and flags
+PLC                        :PLC internal      :         Internal states and flags

-CFG                       Configuration          Constant variables like timers and delays
+CFG                       :Configuration     :     Constant variables like timers and delays

-TMP                        Temporary             Temporary variables that changes constantly
+TMP                        :Temporary       :      Temporary variables that changes constantly

-TMR                          Timer               All blocks that relates with time controlling
+TMR                         : Timer        :       All blocks that relates with time controlling

 **Figure 2 : Input and Output of the pump system**